ElliotRedhead/PrintCrate/TESTING.md

 - Removal of products from the database with those products in the user's cart resulted in a server error (500) as the cart context file was seeking a non-existing item.
   This bug was fixed by removing the item from the user's cart if it did not exist in the product database, see [the contexts file, lines 24-26](cart\contexts.py).

+- Simulation of poor network conditions for mobiles revealed excessively long load times for the homepage jumbotron background image.
+  The jumbotron background was deemed too resource intensive for mobile network usage, and the applied solution is to subsitute the jumbotron background image at lower resolutions via CSS media queries.
+The applied solution was successful in reducing network load with negligible impact to end-user aesthetics.